 If you aren’t sure which volunteering role is right for you, becoming a Healthwatch Associate will give you a taste of our work so you can decide how you would like to get more involved in future.

 Local Board members will oversee and contribute to the work programme and play a crucial role in monitoring its delivery.
 They also play a part supporting the organisation to adhere to its principles, purpose and vision and ensuring that it operates in a moral and ethical way.

 We’re looking for local people with a passionate interest in helping the local community shape the way their health and social care services are run.
 Although not essential, if you have knowledge or experience in social care, children and young people, mental health, or equalities and diversity, this would be beneficial.

-For more information about the role and specific responsibilities of Steering Group members please download the:
+For more information about the role and specific responsibilities of Board members please download the: